falkirks/SimpleWarp/README.md

 ![SimpleWarp](/meta/simplewarp-2.png)

 SimpleWarp is the original warp plugin for PocketMine-MP.
 It allows players to move from point **A** to **B** with ease.
 At the core of SimpleWarp is simplicity and extensibility.
-Although very easy on the end user, it exposes a beast of a backend for developers to hack around with.
+Although very easy on the end user, it exposes a powerful backend for developers to hack around with.

-**SimpleWarp 2.0 is not compatible with older SimpleWarp and PocketMine versions.**

 ## Commands
 | Command | Usage | Description |